Green-Software-Foundation/if-unofficial-plugins/src/lib/boavizta/README.md

 runBoavizta();
 ```

-## Example `impl`
+## Example `manifest`

-In IEF plugins are expected to be invoked from an `impl` file.
+In IEF plugins are expected to be invoked from an `manifest` file.
 This is a yaml containing the plugin configuration and inputs.
-The following `impl` initializes and runs the `boavizta-cpu` plugin:
+The following `manifest` initializes and runs the `boavizta-cpu` plugin:

 ```yaml
 name: boavizta-demo